jgmenu/jgmenu/contrib/README.md

 contrib/ software
 =================

-The tools / helpers in this directory:
+The tools and helpers in this directory:

 - are stand-alone, hopefully interesting and sometimes experimental;

+- are included in the git-repo to give users easier access to them;

 - have sometimes been entirely contributed by others;

--   are not installed by `make install`;
+- are not installed by default, but can optionally be added to `make && make install` (those that are considered mature enough, can be given as options to the configure script - e.g. --with-lx)

 - may have completely different dependencies to the core jgmenu application (e.g. ff-bookmarks depends on sqlite3 and arguably also firefox/iceweasel);

 - do not always adhere to the jgmenu coding guidelines.

-The tools in this directory are included in the git-repo to give users easier access to them.

-Although I will try to maintain this code, my main focus will remain on the jgmenu app itself (top level directory code).
+Although I will try to maintain this code, my main focus will remain on the jgmenu app itself (the code in the src/ directory).